jacksone4296/jacksone4296.github.io/_posts/2018-10-18-jackson-earle-learning-blog.md

 ![MY FLAG](/images/tunisia.png)

 With this day over we went onto wedsnday where we worked in pairs to try and recreate images.
-We found a few issues (me and my partner) such as making a right triangle, we tried a few functions such as isosceles-triangle
+We found a few issues (me and my partner) such as making a right triangle, we tried a few functions such as isosceles-triangle and none of them worked untill we used the right-triangle function that was able to help us recreate the image we were stuck on.
+Then we had to overlay these images to specific locations to match the image we were making.
+Using this skill of moving locations I went to my flag and bettered the look of my flag which was able to help my issue of specifics.